 Where to stay: Hotel Monteleone – this hotel is an institution in New Orleans and is famous for its carousel bar.
 It was opened in 1886 and is still owned by the Monteleone family.
 Located in French Quarter, it’s just a 5-minute walk to Bourbon Street.

 Key West is a popular, year-round destination for LGBT+ travelers looking to relax in the warm Florida sun.
 Key West has long been a welcoming place for LGBT+ travelers, artists, and freethinkers and that remains true today.
 This eclectic, delightful little island has loads to offer active travelers – kayaking, skydiving, shipwreck diving – and just the right amount of low-key activities for the more relaxed traveler – beaches, shops, galleries.
 Getting around on foot or by bike are great ways to experience the island.
 During the day, you can head to Duval Street for shopping or check out the only gay & lesbian historic trolley tour.
 There’s also Higgs Beach which has a poignant AIDS memorial.
 Key West has a tropical climate so you can visit nearly any time of the year and expect warm weather.
-The high season is typically from December to March when visitors escape the winter at home to warm up on the beautiful paradise island.

 Where to stay: Alexander’s Guest House – Beautiful grounds located in a quiet neighborhood and just a minute from Duval St. Alexander’s Guesthouse is proudly gay-owned and operated.